 Is Tupac still alive in Cuba?

+Why do people think Tupac is alive?
 I used to believe in the Tupac conspiracy theory myself.
 I distinctly remember staying up all night on September 13, 2003, convinced I was about to read a Yahoo story about the return of Tupac Shakur.
 Like the thousands of other teenagers on the "2Pac Lives" forum that I spent my summer holidays studying, the idea that Tupac faked his death, and would return seven years later, was an all-consuming obsession.

 The "evidence" felt overwhelming: Tupac named his last album Makaveli: the 7 Day Theory, an interesting source of inspiration as its author, Niccolò Machiavelli, wrote in his masterpiece The Prince about faking death to fool your enemies.